-- The IPC map and legend. - Population figures: Insert the aggregate number of population in Levels 3 and 4 rounded as in module 1; insert the total number of population analysed; develop a pie chart to represent the percentage of analysed population in each level; and break down the population figures in the different levels rounded as in Module 1. - Most affected areas and respective population estimates in the most severe level: For the most affected areas, aggregate findings at the most suitable administrative subdivision level, bearing in mind that the layout can accommodate a maximum of ten main areas.
-For each area, provide the number of population in Levels 2, 3 and 4, if available.
+- The IPC map and legend. - Population figures: Insert the total number of people in Levels 3 and 4 rounded as in Module 1; insert the total number of people analysed and develop a pie chart to represent the percentage of analysed population in each level.
+Provide a break-down of the population figures of the different levels rounded as in Module 1. - Most affected areas and respective population estimates in the most severe level: For the most affected areas, aggregate findings at the most suitable administrative subdivision level, bearing in mind that the layout can accommodate a maximum of ten main areas.
+For each area, provide the number of people in Levels 2, 3 and 4, if available. - Figure 106: IPC Communication Template Module 7 COUNTRY NAME | IPC CHRONIC FOOD INSECURITY ANALYSIS SNAPSHOT እስቁለቁለ ## M art and scale the IPC man People Facing Severe and Moderate Chronic Food Insecurity IPC Chronic 3+ ## M Total Population O hadren finte an Bridence leve a Prospilation and Medium 3 - Moderat 4 - Severe 00% Region Region Regi jon Region of the total population need urgent action addressing chronic food insecurity 000,000 000,000 000,0 000,000 000,000 000,000 People at Severe Level 000,000 People at Mild Level 000,000 People at Minimal Level D issues in PEOPLE FACING HIGH LEVEL OF POVERTY POPULATION WITH LIMITED TAINABLE LIVELIHOOD STRATE Limited access to 9 IZ Lack of access to productive assets u.
+Vulnerability to shocks